 The Stack \cite{kocetkovStackTBPermissively2022} is a large dataset of publicly-available code sourced from GitHub.
 For our evaluations, we use a subset of this dataset (``\verb|the-stack-smol-xl|''), which contains 10,000 randomly selected Python files.
-We exclude 459 files for which \verb|ast.parse| returns an error (mostly Python 2 files), and 2 files which use parts of the grammar that we do not implement (see Appendix \ref{sec:python-subset}); this leaves 9539 files.
-For each file, with file length of $n$, we randomly choose an insertion point $p$ between $0.1n$ and $0.9n$.
-We set $q = min(n, p+0.2n)$.
-Text between indices $0$ and $p$ is selected as the prefix, while text between indices $q$ and $n$ are selected as the (possibly empty) suffix.
-This is done for 10 random insertion points for each file, obtaining 95390 experiments.

-For each experiment, we use SantaCoder \cite{allalSantaCoderDonReach2023} with a FItM task to generate code.
-We utilize greedy sampling to choose tokens; if the end of sequence token has not been generated after 500 tokens, we stop generation.
-SantaCoder has a maximum context length of 2048 tokens; therefore, the maximum combined left and right context length is 1545 tokens (due to the three ``control'' tokens mentioned in Section \ref{section:fim-special-tokens}).
-If the context consists of too many LLM tokens, we truncate the beginning of the left context and end of the right context to obtain a balanced input which does not exceed the LLM's limits.
+We exclude 459 files for which \verb|ast.parse| in Python 3.9 returns an error (mostly Python 2 files), and 2 files which use features we did not implement;\footnote{One file mixes tabs and spaces in an unusual way; the other exhibits a rare edge case of tuple unpacking in certain contexts that was not accounted for in the CFG included in the Lark package \cite{shinanerezLarkParsingToolkit}, which our grammar is based on.
+Note that Python is specified as a PEG, so exact conversion to a CFG would be nontrivial or impossible, and as such was not a goal.} this leaves 9539 files.

+From this base dataset, we construct two synthetic datasets for the code completion task.
+The first dataset, \textsc{Stack-Boundary}, is constructed by running the Python tokenizer on the original file, and selecting a pair of symbols at the same indentation level.
+The text between these two symbols is removed, along with a random amount of the first symbol, to simulate the common task of complete-as-you-type within an IDE.
+This is done for 10 random symbol pairs for each file, obtaining 95390 experiments.
+We include the code and random seeds necessary to exactly reproduce both datasets in our supplemental material.

+The second dataset, \textsc{Stack-RandSpan}, uses random span deletions, similar to the random span infilling benchmark presented in \cite{bavarianEfficientTrainingLanguage2022}, allowing us to validate the performance of our method in more technically challenging mid-symbol scenarios.
+For each file, we choose a random point up to 90\% of the way through the file, and delete up to 100 characters, 20\% of the file, or until the end of the file, whichever comes first.
+This is also done at 10 random insertion points for each file.